DEPCORE-PL/oc-orphans-plugin/README.md

 ## Orphans plugin for OctoberCMS

-This plugin is based on a wordpress plugin created by ... and portet to OctoberCMS
+This plugin is based on a wordpress plugin created by [https://github.com/iworks/sierotki]Marcin Pietrzak and portet to OctoberCMS

 ### Instalation